Forces of Change

 Rather than injecting new stem cells, these methods hack the signaling that causes our existing stem cells to slow down with age.
 The effect is to wake up our aged stem cells to function like young stem cells, repairing and regenerating the body.

-In 2019, Thunberg spoke to the U.N., met with the Pope and brought attention to the global climate strike on September 20, 2019, which became the largest climate demonstration in human history.
+In 2019, Thunberg spoke harshly to the U.N., lambasted the global elite at Davos, and met with the Pope.
+She orchestrated the global climate strike on September 20, 2019, which became the largest climate demonstration in human history.
 She ended 2019 by being named TIME’S Person of the Year.
-She has inspired hundreds of millions of young children and teens to become fierce in-your-face activists.
-The Greta Thunberg Effect represents a generational shift in a generations belief about how to effect political change.
+Her savvy use of social media, adversarial in-person appearances and clear, consistent messaging galvanized millions of young children and teens to become fierce in-your-face activists.

 Increasing migration to cities, away from areas where food is traditionally cultivated, will spur new methods to bring agriculture into the dense urban environment.